-Arnis and Escrima Weapons Training
+Arnis, Escrima, and Kali Weapons Training

 Unlike most martial arts styles, Filipino martial arts put weapons training first before training empty-handed (weapon vs. no weapon).
 Escrima heightens the student’s instincts and awareness of their surroundings and teaches them to make use of their environment.